rchuluc/unit-tests-training/README.md

 The project have two folders:

 - /src - Where the "real" code lives, it's just fake implementations to simulate a real project.
-- /tests - It's where the unit tests are, and we will focus on this training, this folder have three folders inside `basic`, `intermediate`, and `advanced` to divide the tests into topics, `NOTE: This structure it's just for educational purposes`.
+- /tests - It's where the unit tests are, and we will focus on this training, this folder have three folders inside `basic`, `intermediate`, and `advanced` to divide the tests into topics, `NOTE: This structure is just for educational purposes`.

 The test files have comments to explain the test behaviour and what we are expecting.

 ## Running the tests
-To run all the tests run on the terminal:
+To run all the tests, and code coverage run on the terminal:

 ```bash
 npm test